waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Interacting with Farfetch'd statue:** Failed.
 No plot progression.
 - **Re-attempting Kurt event sequence:** Failed.
 The event did not trigger as expected.
 - **Area Reset:** Leaving Azalea Town and returning did not change Kurt's dialogue or the Grunt's position.
-- **Untested Idea:** The Farfetch'd statue in Kurt's house might have a different interaction trigger.
-If all other leads fail, consider re-examining it.
-- Returning to Kurt's house: Failed.
+- **Returning to Kurt's house:** Failed.
 Kurt had returned, but his dialogue was unchanged.
-- Interacting with the Farfetch'd statue: Failed.
+- **Interacting with the Farfetch'd statue:** Failed.
 It just made a sound.
-- Returning to the Slowpoke Well: Failed.
+- **Returning to the Slowpoke Well:** Failed.
 The grunt is still blocking the path and my pathfinder confirms no way around.
+- **Ilex Forest Exploration:** Failed.
+The path forward is blocked by a CUT_TREE, making the area a dead end for now.